bhawesh2002/craft_my_plate_app/README.md

 ## Installation

-To run SkyScape on your local machine, follow these steps:
+To run CraftMyPlate on your local machine, follow these steps:

 1. Clone the repository using the following command: